Evaluation of Neural Architectures Trained with Square Loss vs Cross-Entropy in Classification Tasks: Performance across different initializations

 \section{Performance across different initializations}

 To evaluate the stability of the results with respect to the randomness of model initialization we analyze the results for each random seed initialization.

 For each random seed, we calculate {\it the difference} between the the accuracy (or the error) of networks trained with the square loss and the cross-entropy respectively.
 We present the results with error bars for one standard deviation in Figure \ref{nlp_diff_bar}.

 Absolute error and accuracy results for each run and the corresponding standard deviations are given in Appendix~\ref{individual-var}.

 Table~\ref{variance} (Libri is short for Librispeech and I-Net is short for ImageNet) shows the standard deviation of test accuracy/error for training with the square loss and cross-entropy.
-Square loss has smaller variance in 15 out of 20 tasks, which indicates that training with the square loss is less sensitive to the randomness in the training process.
+Square loss has smaller variance in 21 out of 28 tasks, which indicates that training with the square loss is less sensitive to the randomness in the training process.